 Raise Data Recovery is shareware software.
 All software functions are available in the trial version and you can try them before buying the license.
 Still, there are trial version limitations on copying and saving the files that are larger than 256 KB.
 The program will recover the files whose size is bigger, but the user will be able to save them only after the corresponding license is purchased and activated.

 Raise Data Recovery provides several licensing options.

-The program itself will show you the licenses to be activated at the stage of recovering data.
+The program itself will show you the licenses to be activated at the stage of saving the data.

 You can purchase the needed licenses by following the prompts in the program.
 Then you will get a software registration code via e-mail.
 To activate the license, open the Raise Data Recovery program, press Software license and Add license, and enter the name you specified in the purchase as well as the registration code in the corresponding fields.
 Press Apply license.

 Go to HOW TO ORDER page to learn more about purchasing and activating licenses.

 Our sales partner 2Checkout provides a variety of payment options, including Visa/MasterCard, PayPal, American Express, Discover, WebMoney, wire transfer, etc. and allows performing safe transactions in any currency.
 For more details, please, visit the global payments page on their website.

 Such an expression means that you may order a license required for data recovery from your storage device and apply it under any of the supported operating systems – Windows, macOS or Linux.
 In this respect, the software doesn’t limit the OS types on which it can be installed, only the set of device formats for restoring data without trial limitations.
 For example, with the Windows Support License, you can install the software on Windows, macOS or Linux, but recover data only from the file systems of Windows.
 Other supported formats will be handled with trial limitations.